The late Amir Sheikh Abdullah Al-Salem Al-Sabah declared on the 11th of November, 1962, the new constitution which contains 183 items in five parts:

 2. To propose a revision of the Constitution by amending or deleting one or more of its provisions or by adding new provisions.

-may not be presented again before the lapse of one year from the
+4. If the principle of revision or its subject matter is rejected, it may not be presented again before the lapse of one year from the rejection.

 5. No amendment to this Constitution may be proposed before the lapse of five years from its coming into force.